 Through a combination of series and parallel switches, you can come up with a variety of combinations that make the light turn on.
 Depending on where you add the LEDs, you can even have the same switches turn on different LEDs in different combinations.
 Try a few combinations and see what happens.

-In a simple circuit, a motor is no different than an LED as a load.
-You can switch it as well, as shown in Figure 21-22.
+In a simple circuit, a DC motor* is no different than an LED as a load.
+You can switch it as well, as shown in Figure 24-25.
 Make sure your power supply can supply the current and amperage that your motor requires and you are good to go.

 You’ll learn more about controlling motors from a microcontroller in later labs.